Save big (up to $1,875) on small business tools with our free membership, business.com+

 Preparing for the future, especially from a financial standpoint, is crucial for all businesses.
 Companies need to forecast their revenue and expenses to ensure they remain profitable.

 Budget planning provides a snapshot of the expected business expenses for a given time.
-Having this information can help you forecast various costs, like take-home pay, wages, bills and debt payments.
-It can also help you put aside emergency funds to draw upon as needed.
+Having this information can help you forecast various costs, such as take-home pay, wages, bills and debt payments.
+It can also help you put aside emergency funds for unforeseen events.
+Here’s everything you need to know about budget planning for your business.

 What is budget planning?

+Budget planning is the process of creating a plan to spend your money.
+It allows you to predict whether you will have enough money to do the things you need or would like to do.
 Budgeting helps you save money for the long term or for when your business needs it most.
 If your accounting software doesn’t have budgeting features, use a budget calculator.
 This tool is meant to help you establish a budget, create a savings plan and pay down debt.

 “Budget planning involves looking at external (economy, regulations and laws, etc.) and internal factors (staff, revenue, expenses, etc.) and then estimating needs, incorporating unexpected things, developing future goals, and looking at historical information and trends,” said JeFreda R. Brown, CEO of Goshen Business Group.